masashitanimura/2.0/pages/api/listInboundStreams.md

   - audio – stats about the audio portion of the stream

     - bytesCount – Total amount of audio data received
-    - codec -
+    - codec - The name of the audio codec
-    - codecNumeric -
+    - codecNumeric - Code used for internal use only
     - droppedBytesCount - The number of video bytes lost
     - droppedBytesCount – The number of audio bytes lost
     - droppedPacketsCount – The number of lost audio packets